guibeira/blog/content/2025-10-11-datastore-emulator-en.md

 Given that the official emulator is written in Java and mine in Rust, I expected a noticeable difference.
 To measure it, I wrote a script that performs a series of operations (insert, query, update, delete) on both emulators and records the total execution time.

-The results were impressive — my emulator was consistently faster across every operation.
+The results were impressive, my emulator was consistently faster across every operation.
 In some cases, like single inserts, it was up to **50× faster**.

 ```bash
 python benchmark/test_benchmark.py --num-clients 30 --num-runs 5